sravittxof/why-redux/README.md

 JavaScript.
 It is the pattern, the way the information flows that makes Redux awesome.

-To change our application state, we need create an action that holds information for how to update that state.
+To change our application state, we need to create an action that holds information for how to update that state.
 The action, combined with the previous state, produces an updated state.